Deepam-Rai/Algorithms/ML Classification Algorithms/KNN.md

 # KNN (K Nearest Neighbours)

 - It is a classification technique for multi-class classification problem.
+- It can be used for regression also.
 - It approaches the problem from geometrical point of view, thus by core it is a non-probabilistic technique.

 ## Hyperparameter:
 1. $k$: number of neighbours to consider while computing the class of a node.
-> It is suggested to NOT keep $k$ as multiple of number of classes in the dataset.
+> For classification it is suggested to NOT keep $k$ as multiple of number of classes in the dataset.
 If done so the count of classes in neighbours may tie, leaving algorithm in dilemma in choosing label.
 >> e.g, For binary classification if $k$ be given 8 and if 4 of the neighbours have one class while other four have another class then ambiguity occurs in classifying new datapoint.